 In 2003, Dr. Nakada became the 15th Dornier/A.F.U.D.
-Award Winner for Innovative Research in Urology and in 2004 he was awarded the Gold Cystoscope Award, the 2017 Distinguished Service Award, and 2020 Hugh Hampton Young Award from the American Urological Association.
+Award Winner for Innovative Research in Urology.
+He has also been named the 2004 recipient of the Gold Cystoscope Award, the 2017 Distinguished Service Award, and 2020 Hugh Hampton Young Award from the American Urological Association.
 He received the 2019 Ralph Clayman Mentor Award from the Endourological Society.
 Dr. Nakada has served on both the Staghorn Stone Guidelines Committee and the Distal Stones Guidelines Panel of the American Urological Association.
-He is listed in Best Doctors in America since 1998, as well as Castle Connelly’s Top Doctors and Madison Magazine’s Top Docs.
+He is listed in Best Doctors in America, Castle Connelly’s Top Doctors, and Madison Magazine’s Top Docs.

 Dr. Nakada has authored or coauthored 250 scientfic articles and he has edited 9 textbooks.
 He has co-inventor status of the WISQOL, a kidney stone specific quality of life instrument.
 He has served on the ABU/AUA Examination Committee as well as editorial boards for Urology, the Journal of Endourology and Urology Times.
 Dr. Nakada is Past President of the North Central Section of the AUA, the Endourology Society, the Society of Academic Urologists, the ROCK Society, and the American Board of Urology.
 He is currently a member of the the American Association of Genitourinary Surgeons and the Clinical Society of Genitourinary Surgeons, among other societies.